Matom23/WildFires/README.md

 # WildFires
-A descriptive look into wildfires in Canada off a dataset in kaggle using Tableau.
+A descriptive look into wildfires in Canada using a dataset from kaggle employing Tableau.